RetailScientifics/Esri-R-Integration/README.md

 ## Backend Creation

 - Install R, by either following the instructions at one of the [websites](https://cran.r-project.org/) or
-	- On unix variants, running something equivalent to `sudo apt-get install r-base` suffices.
-If you are on Ubuntu, you may need to follow a few more steps to get the latest version, [here is a walkthrough](https://www.digitalocean.com/community/tutorials/how-to-install-r-on-ubuntu-18-04-quickstart).
+	- On unix operating systems, running something equivalent to `sudo apt-get install r-base` suffices.
 - (Optional) Install [RStudio](https://www.rstudio.com/products/rstudio/download/).
 - Install the [plumber](https://www.rplumber.io/) package:
 	- Launch R from the command line by typing `R` (or launch RStudio), and at the prompt, install  *plumber* package by typing `install.packages('plumber')`.